Acumes/Vue-element-admin/tesgsa.md

 | 栏目1 | 栏目2 | 栏目2 | 栏目2 | 栏目2 |
 | ----- | ----- | ----- |----- |----- |
 | 内容1 | 内容2 | 内容2 | 内容2 | 内容2 |
+## Acceptance Criteria
+**Milestone 1 involves product manager and UX, and early blockchain engineer and system architect participate in code designing**
+**Milestones 2 and 3, iOS front-end and Android front-end engineers plus system architects participate in code.**
+**Milestones 4 and 5 will involve front-end engineers and system architects.**
+**Filewallet’s goal is to keep normal using during the testnet and mainnet.
+We have done ERC20 wallet mobile devices.
+The milestone here includes the delay time caused by all possible upgrades on filecoin.
+We expect that the project will be completed within 14 weeks after the start of the project.**

 ## Recommended Team
 - ZHOU Shuyue : Filecoin Engineer and Researcher
 - Chen Zhijie : FullStack Developver